firebitsbr/fraud-detection-neuromorphic/docs/DOCKER_INSTALL_GUIDE.md

-# Guia of Instalação from the Docker
+# Guide of Installation from the Docker

-**Description:** Guia of instalação from the Docker and Docker Compoif.
+**Description:** Guide of installation from the Docker and Docker Compose.

-**Author:** Mauro Risonho de Paula Assumpção **Creation Date:** 5 of Dezembro of 2025
+**Author:** Mauro Risonho de Paula Assumpção **Creation Date:** December 5, 2025
 **License:** MIT License

-Este guia mostra as install Docker and Docker Compoif in diferentes sistemas operacionais.
+This guide mostra as install Docker and Docker Compose in different systems operacionais.

 ---